garden-io/garden/docs/reference/commands.md

     outputs:
       <name>:

-    # Set to true if the action handler is running a process persistently after returning.
+    # Set to true if the action handler is running a process persistently and attached to the Garden process after
-    persistent:
+    # returning.
+    attached:

     detail:
       # When the service was first deployed by the provider.